isabelschober/BacDive_tutorials/README.md

 #strains <- retrieve(object = bacdive, query = "Myroides", search = "taxon")
 #strains_df <- as.data.frame(strains)

+# initialization of numerator
 num_type=0
+# loop through all rows of data frame containing data on all Myroides strains
 for (i in 1:nrow(strains_df)){
+  # check if 'type strain' field is 'yes' > if it is add +1 to numerator
   if (strains_df[["Name and taxonomic classification"]][i][[1]][["type strain"]]=="yes"){
     num_type=num_type+1
   }